Software Defined Radio Signal Processing

 - SDR Major Standards.
 Software Communications Architecture (SCA) and Space Telecommunications Radio System (STRS).
 We look at the differences as well as the motivation, operational overview and details.
 Hardware abstraction concepts and structural components of both systems are discussed.
 The NASA SCAN SDR test is presented as a practical SDR example.

 - SDR Enablers.
 We discuss how block diagram-oriented simulation environments such as Simulink and GNU Radio facilitate SDR development.
-We also look at how these tools fit into both research and manufacturing environments.
+We also look at how these tools fit into both research, hobby and manufacturing environments.

 - RF Channels.
 A wide range of RF channel impairments are studied and categorized.
 Techniques for coping with imperfect channels are discussed.
 A satellite link budget is described in detail.
 Topics covered also include antennas, RF spectrum usage, bandwidth measurement, multiple input multiple output (MIMO) channels and several diversity techniques.